Simplifying and Characterizing DAGs and Phylogenetic Networks via Least Common Ancestor Constraints: Characterization of lca- LCA-Relevant DAGs and Regular DAGs

-\begin{theorem} The following statements are equivalent for every DAG $G$. \begin{enumerate}[label=(\arabic*)] \item $G$ is regular \item $G$ does not contain vertices with out-degree 1, is shortcut-free and satisfies (PCC). \end{enumerate} In particular, a regular DAG is phylogenetic. \end{theorem} \begin{proof} If $G$ is a network, then we can use \cite[Thm.\ 2]{Hellmuth2023} which states that (1) and (2) are equivalent for networks.
+In particular, a regular DAG is phylogenetic. \end{theorem} \begin{proof} If $G$ is a network, then we can use \cite[Thm.\ 2]{Hellmuth2023} which states that (1) and (2) are equivalent for networks.
 If $G$ is a DAG that is not a network, then $|R(G)|>1$.
 In this case, we can obtain a network $N_G$ from $G$ by adding a new root $\rho$ to $G$ and edges $(\rho,r)$ for all $r\in R(G)$.
 It is now a straightforward task -- which we leave to the reader -- to verify that $G$ satisfies (1) if and only if $N_G$ does and that $G$ satisfies (2) if and only if $N_G$ does.
 Since (1) and (2) are equivalent for networks, the latter arguments show that (1) and (2) are equivalent for DAGs.
 In particular, since regular DAGs have no vertices of out-degree~1, they must be phylogenetic. \end{proof}